 No more wire hangers!!!!
-Well I have a new use for those annoying things that sneak into your closet from the dry cleaner and wreak havoc on your clothes.
+Well, I have a new use for those annoying things that sneak into your closet from the dry cleaner and wreak havoc on your clothes.
 This is probably the silliest thing I’ve ever made!

 I had been thinking about making Holiday Card Holder this year and I wanted it to be in a tree shape and easy to make.
 I had a few other ideas in mind, but they just didn’t feel like Christmas to me.

-I was thinking of something out of wire and I knew I had a ton of hangers from my husbands dry cleaning stacking up.
+I was thinking of something out of wire and I knew I had a ton of hangers from my husband’s dry cleaning stacking up.
 I also knew he would be more than happy to get rid of them, so I made this quirky Christmas Tree Card Holder!!

-As I was making this my husband walked in, laughed and just shook his head, believe me he’s seen worse.
-I have had few project fails that we get a laugh out of every now and then.
+As I was making this my husband walked in, laughed, and just shook his head, believe me, he’s seen worse.
+I have had a few project fails that we get a laugh out of every now and then.

-My teenage son however, loved it!
+My teenage son, however, loved it!
 Yay!
-So if you own a Dry Cleaning company or a laundry nut you’re gonna want one for yourself!
+So if you are overrun with dry cleaning hangers or a laundry nut you’re gonna want one of these wire hanger holiday card holder for yourself!
 Here’s how you can make your own~